mbarah/Train_Scheduling_Problems/README.md

 Line 5: The minimum headway time (in minutes) between two consecutive trains that traverse a track in the same direction;
 Line 6: The minimum headway time (in minutes) between two consecutive trains that traverse a track in opposite directions.

-Each train characteristics is stored in a file titled "T-i.txt," where "i"  denotes the train number.
-The structure of the data is as follows:
+Each train data is stored in a file titled "T-i.txt," where "i"  denotes the train number.
+The structure of the train data is as follows:

 Line 1: The train's origin (block number);
 Line 2: The train's destination (block number);